えいたんごクイズ

 The policy creates disincentives for employees to take additional training.

-Financial penalties serve as disincentives against illegal dumping.
+Financial penalties serve as disincentives to illegal dumping.

 disincentives の語源・成り立ち Etymology